VCU-CS-Capstone/cs-25-314-Chatbot-for-Undergraduate-CS/Status Reports/Status Report Fall Week 8.md

    - Finished and submitted project proposal
    - Created and a detailed plan for each portion
    - Shared code on github for other team members to study/observe
+   - Have a working front-end program for communication between user and to be made chatbot

 ## 2) Milestones to be completed next week 9
    - Database work